 Each module has specific learning objectives and self assessment in the form of multiple choice questions.
 A variety of teaching methods is used, including occasional inclusion of a cartoon format.
-Creation of the intermediate learning is progressing and due to be uploaded shortly.
+Intermediate Learning is now loaded with just a few minor links needed and will be launched shortly.